CollinB2020/ELCT201_P8/README.md

-# Microcontroller Pong Game
+# Microcontroller Pong Game (ELCT201 Final Project)

 ## Introduction
 This repository contains the code for a microcontroller-based implementation of the classic Pong game.
+This system implements a 32x64 RGB LED matrix with a 1:16 scan rate.
+Multithreading is used to calculate ball and paddle movements without disrupting the scan frequency of the LED matrix.

 ## Table of Contents
 1. Features
-2. Requirements
-3. Installation
+2. Installation
-4. Usage
+3. Usage
-5. Contributing
+4. Contributing
-6. License

 ## Features
 - Displaying Pong game on a microcontroller.